zetanumbers/posts/myosotis.md

 `!Leak` with dummy types, so we cannot put a requirement prohibiting panic within drop for `!Leak` types.
 This leaves us with abort on a drop panic, which would propagate to any type containing `!Leak` value too.
 Still, interactions with generic `T: ?Leak` types remain unclear as to dynamically differentiate between `Leak` and `!Leak` types or not.
-On the other side any safety invariant violation could only be caused by unsafe code, so we can retain old behaviour of drop and define the drop panic of `!Leak` types to being a valid cleanup, assuming inner fields are dropped too after that or abort happened, so you have to be carefull with panics too.
+On the other side any safety invariant violation could only be caused by unsafe code, so we can retain old behaviour of drop and define the drop panic of `!Leak` types to being a valid cleanup, assuming inner fields are dropped too after that or abort happened, so **you would have to be careful with panics too**.

 ## Extensions and alternatives